njpatterson91/back-end-api/README.md

 TO BE ADDED TODAY:

-- need a way to invite/ uninvite a user to potluck
+- need a way to invite/ uninvite a user to potluck INVITE is DONE
+   / POST /api/potlucks/:id/guests ---> for the specified potluck, this will invite a user based on their username.
+Only need to pass in username property.
+   I will probably only add an uninvite feature if we think that is important

-- need a way to add items and assign them to people
+- need a way to add items and assign them to people DONE
+ / POST /api/potlucks/:id/items --> Create a new item for the specified potluck.
+   -only requires an item_name, other optional fields are item_category, item_name, item_description, item_amount , assigned_to_user_id (working on a way to make this last one happen more dynamically)

 - need to add the get request for viewing a single potluck specific to user DONE